jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 + Notes on hirsi server
 + References

-The instructions are for bash shell in sorvi.
-Your default shell might be for example `tcsh` and you must e.g. adjust hyphens in command lines containing wild card searches accordingly.
+The instructions are for `bash` shell in sorvi.
+Your default shell might be for example `tcsh` and you must for example adjust hyphens in command lines containing wild card searches accordingly.

 ## A Setup your working environment